codes-sameera/clock/README.md

 # clock
-Outputs the time is a human format
+Simple application that outputs the time is a human format- i.e., in words